Overview

 Water Quality: Trees located adjacent to streams and water bodies improve water quality.
 This indicator identifies available planting areas within 100’ of all surface water bodies.

 Stormwater Reduction: Trees can be integrated to help manage stormwater, specifically when targeting impervious surfaces.
-This indicator uses available planting area on and adjacent to impervious surfaces and surface water bodies.
+This indicator identifies available planting area on and adjacent to impervious surfaces and surface water bodies.

 Wildlife Habitat Connectivity: Large tracts of connected canopy cover can improve habitat for wildlife.
 This indicator identifies available planting areas within 100’ of large canopy tracts (equal to or greater than 5 acres).